 1 Effective Cancer survival compares favourably with the rest of Australia.
 Most patients receive treatment for their cancer.
-2 Efficient There is little difference in the length of hospital stay between public and private patients receiving cancer surgery.
-These lengths of stay compare well to international literature.
-3 Safe Queensland has low mortality rates after cancer surgery.
+2 Efficient For most cancers there is little difference in the length of hospital stay between public and private patients receiving cancer surgery.
+Across several cancers the median length of hospital stay has been reducing over time.
+3 Safe For the majority of cancers, surgical mortality rates in Queensland are lower than or comparable to national or international published data.
 4 Accessible Public patients waited longer for their first cancer treatment than private patients.
-There is little variation for rural and remote people waiting for treatment compared to those living in the city areas.
+Across most cancers, the proportion of rural, remote and regional patients receiving treatment within 30 days of diagnosis was significantly lower compared to metropolitan patients.
 5 Equitable Age is not a barrier to receiving first cancer treatment within 30 days.
-There is little difference in rates of receiving treatment within 30 days of diagnosis between Indigenous and non-Indigenous patients treated in public hospitals.
+There is little difference in rates of receiving treatment within 30 days of diagnosis between Indigenous patients treated in any hospital and non-Indigenous patients treated in a public hospital.
 There is a wide gap in waiting for treatment between patients of socioeconomic disadvantage compared to other groups.
-Excellent Very good 🕞 Good 🕤 Fair 🔘 Poor
+Excellent /ery good 🗧 Fair 🔘 Poor